 The Company's commitments primarily consist of programming and talent commitments, operating and capital lease arrangements, and purchase obligations for goods and services.
 These arrangements result from the Company's normal course of business and represent obligations that may be payable over several years.
-Additionally, the Company is subject to a redeemable put option, payable in a foreign currency, with respect to an international subsidiary.
+Additionally, the Company is subject to a redeemable put option, payable in a foreign currency, with respect to an international subsidiary, which is classified as Redeemable noncontrolling interest in the Consolidated Balance Sheets.
 The put option expires in January 2016.
-See Note 16 to the Company's Consolidated Financial Statements for additional information related to the redeemable noncontrolling interest.
+See Note 16 for additional information related to the redeemable noncontrolling interest.

-Programming and talent commitments of the Company not recorded on the balance sheet, which aggregate approximately \$1.228 billion as of September 30, 2011, included \$1.011 billion relating to media networks programming and \$217 million for talent contracts.
-At September 30, 2011, the Company had recorded, on the balance sheet, programming commitments of \$1.246 billion.
-Amounts expected to be paid over the next five fiscal years are as follows: \$475 million, \$333 million, \$221 million, \$126 million and \$58 million.
+Programming and talent commitments of the Company not recorded on the balance sheet, which aggregate approximately \$1.426 billion as of September 30, 2012, included \$1.097 billion relating to media networks programming and \$329 million for talent contracts.
+At September 30, 2012, the Company had recorded, on the balance sheet, programming commitments of \$1.211 billion.
+Amounts expected to be paid over the next five fiscal years are as follows: \$569 million, \$308 million, \$193 million, \$88 million and \$36 million.

 The Company has long-term noncancelable operating and capital lease commitments for office space, equipment, transponders, studio facilities and vehicles.

-At September 30, 2011, minimum rental payments under noncancelable leases by fiscal year are as follows:
+At September 30, 2012, minimum rental payments under noncancelable leases by fiscal year are as follows:

-Noncancelable Lease Commitments
+Noncancelable Lease Commitments (in millions) Capital Operating

-(in millions) Ca ital Ope rating

-2012 \$ 32 \$ 199

-2013 27 182
+2013 \$ 26

-2014 26 155
+2014 26 166

-2015 26 125
+2015 26 151

+2016 26 136

-2016 25 72
+2017 25 119

-2017 and thereafter 84 242
+2018 and thereafter 69 1,039

-Total minimum payments \$ 220 \$ 975
+Total minimum payments \$ 198 \$ 1,794

--

-Amounts representing interest (42)
+Amounts representing interest (38)

-Total \$ 178
+Total \$ 160

-Future minimum operating lease payments have been reduced by future minimum sublease income of \$6 million.
-Rent expense amounted to \$203 million in 2011, \$145 million in 2010 and \$194 million in 2009.
+Future minimum operating lease payments have been reduced by future minimum sublease income of \$38 million.
+Rent expense amounted to \$201 million in 2012, \$203 million in 2011 and \$145 million in 2010.

-The Company also has purchase obligations which include agreements to purchase goods or services in the future that totaled \$835 million as of September 30, 2011.
+The Company also has purchase obligations which include agreements to purchase goods or services in the future that totaled \$786 million as of September 30, 2012.